clairefro/obsidian-chat-cbt-plugin/README.md

 - Conversations are stored privately in local files on your computer
 - Automatically summarize your reframed thoughts in a table to inspire affirmations.
 - Choose how your data is handled: use either a cloud-based AI service (OpenAI), or a 100% local and private service (Ollama).
-- 5000x cheaper than an average therapy session (less than two cents per session if using OpenAI, or FREE if using Ollama)
+- Less than two cents per journal session if using OpenAI, or FREE if using Ollama

 ## Install
 This plugin is under review to become an official [Obsidian Community Plugin]([url](https://help.obsidian.md/Extending+Obsidian/Community+plugins)).